-(Disclaimer: The following views are subjective from a layman’s point of view and do not represent the views of MOE.)
+(Disclaimer: The following views are from a layman’s point of view which is subjective and do not represent the views of MOE.)

-The SYF Chinese orchestra (CO) 2015 for secondary schools and junior colleges just ended yesterday.
+The Singapore Youth Festival Arts Presentation (SYF) for Chinese Orchestra (CO) 2015 for secondary schools and junior colleges ended just yesterday.

-For those unacquainted with what SYF Chinese orchestra is, here is a short summary of what it is.
-SYF stands for Singapore Youth Festival.
-Every year, schools with Chinese orchestras get together to perform 2 pieces in front of 5-6 judges who will give them gradings in the form of ‘Distinction, Accomplishment and Commendation’.
-It happens bi-annually for schools because it rotates between primary schools and secondary schools / junior colleges.
+For those unacquainted with what SYF is, every year, schools with COs get together to perform 2 pieces in the presence of 5-6 adjudicators.
+The judges will grade their performances and confer the CO with ‘Certificate of Distinction’, ‘Certificate of Accomplishment’ and ‘Certificate of Commendation’.
+SYF occurs bi-annually for schools but it rotates between primary schools and secondary schools/junior colleges.

-We took the time to sit through most of the 50 secondary schools and 13 junior colleges and here are some observations.
+We took the time to sit through most of the 50 secondary schools and 13 junior colleges.
+Here are some observations.

 1. Strength in numbers

-COs with larger numbers definitely have an advantage in terms of a fuller / bigger sound and looks more impressive visually.
-Thus, recruit more if you can.
+COs with larger numbers definitely have an advantage in terms of a fuller/vibrant sounds and looked more impressive visually.

 2. Drums rock